Mock Catalogs of Strongly Lensed Gravitational Waves via A Halo Model Approach with Ground-based Detectors: Introduction

-For the O4a dataset, a multi-dimensional search strategy was adopted to comprehensively capture potential lensing signatures.
-In the search for single distorted signals, the event GW231123\_135430 emerged as a significant outlier \citep{theligoscientificcollaboration2026gwtc40searchesgravitationalwavelensing}.
-As one of the most massive binary black hole (BBH) systems in O4a (with a total mass of $190$--$265\,M_\odot$), it remains a candidate of particular interest.
-However, definitive confirmation is currently hindered by waveform uncertainties \citep{ray2025gw231123extremespinsmicroglitches} and the concern that the expanded parameter space of the lens model may simply be fitting unmodeled features within the data.
+For the O4a dataset, a multi-dimensional search strategy was adopted to comprehensively capture potential lensing signatures \citep{theligoscientificcollaboration2026gwtc40searchesgravitationalwavelensing}.
+In contrast to the galaxy-scale strong lensing discussed in subsequent sections, which typically produces multiple discrete images, the search for single signals focuses on lensing effects at smaller mass scales (e.g., microlensing or millilensing).
+Some recent studies have conducted a preliminary analysis of the GW231123 event, revealing that there are significant differences in the measurement of source characteristics across different waveform models of the event.
+These differences cannot be reliably reproduced through standard zero-noise injection-recovery simulations with incomplete waveform physics, as documented in prior work on heavy, rapidly spinning (BBH) systems \citep{2026PhRvD.113h3001X,2025arXiv251220060J}.
+These discrepancies may arise from unconsidered effects in the data—including but not limited to microlensing—alongside other plausible explanations such as orbital eccentricity, violation of the dispersion relationship, or residual waveform systematics \citep{goyal2025universegw231123magnifieddiffracted,chan2026discoveringgravitationalwaveformdistortions,hu2025gw231123overlappinggravitationalwave,shan2025gw231123casebinarymicrolensing,2025arXiv251220060J,2026arXiv260408179W,2026arXiv260319020T}.
+As one of the most massive BBH systems in O4a (with a total mass of $190$--$265\,M_\odot$), GW231123 remains a candidate of particular interest.
+However, definitive confirmation of lensing signatures is currently hindered by waveform uncertainties and the complex noise properties of the detectors \citep{ray2025gw231123extremespinsmicroglitches,bini2026impactwaveformsystematicsgaussian}, alongside the concern that the expanded parameter space of the lens model may simply be fitting unmodeled features within the data.
+Furthermore, other proposed explanations for the observed signal distortions, such as overlapping independent signals \citep{hu2025gw231123overlappinggravitationalwave} or orbital eccentricity—consistent with recent analyses of GWTC-4.0 high-mass events \citep{2026PhRvD.113h3001X}-cannot yet be ruled out.
+These alternative scenarios collectively contribute to the difficulty in reaching a definitive conclusion on the lensing hypothesis for this event.

 This paper presents a multi-scale compound lens model \citep{Abe_2025} based on the Halo Model \citep[see e.g.,][]{Asgari_2023}, designed to transcend the limitations of traditional galaxy-scale-only predictions (e.g., OM10; \citealt{Oguri_Marshall_2010}).
 By superimposing dark matter halos with baryonic components, this model unifies lensing predictions across galaxy, group, and cluster scales, and explicitly incorporates the contributions of subhalos \citep{Oguri_Takahashi_2020} and satellite galaxies which are important for lensed GWs which have high-resolution in time domain for multiple images .